rforro/roombaWiFiZero/README.md

 # roombaWiFiZero

+Proof of concept, emulation of the original Roomba firmware so it can be added to 3rd party Smarthome platforms, which offers support for new models WiFi Roomba.

+## Motivation
-Proof of concept of emulating the original Roomba firmware.
-Thanks to service port on roombas, we can easily add WiFi to older models.
-The currently preffered method is to flash custom firmware into some microcontroller like esp8266 and connect to Homeassistant over MQTT.
-This makes it incompatible with other home automation systems.
-If we could emulate the behaviour of roombas with wifi using some microcontroller, we could achieve compatibility with virtually ani 3rd party software.
+Thanks to service port on Roombas, we can easily connect a Microcontroller and add WiFi controllability to older models.
+The currently offered solution uses an ESP8266 microcontroller which connects over MQTT to Homeassistant.
+This makes it not only incompatible with other home automation systems but makes it dependent on MQTT.
+If we could emulate the behaviour of modern Roombas WiFi on board using some microcontroller, we could achieve compatibility with virtually ani 3rd party smarthome system.

-## prequisiteis
-- raspi with raspbian
-- mosquitto installed
-- python3.7 installed

-## Notes
+Following points have to be taken during implenation into account:

+- The actual communication with Roomba is based on MQTT protocol.
+The Roomba vacuum runs an MQTT broker with TLS enabled.
+This has to be emulated.
-- udp server has to run, it provides blid (inside hostname) and ip address of mqtt broker.
-The rest of information provided by udp server is basically worthless
+- UDP server which listens for broadcasts and expects the Roomba magic constant `irobotmcs`, has to run constantly.
+It provides blid (MQTT brokers username) and IP address to connect to.
+The rest of information (like Roombas capabilities) is basically worthless.

-- mqtt broker has to use TLS, certificate doesn't matter but it has to exist, username is blid and password is freely chose
+## Proposed solution
+Install Mosquitto a MQTT broker into some microcomputer like Raspberry Pi and this Python script, which starts the UDP server for pairing and takes over the communication with Roomba vacuum.

+## Hardware prerequisites
+- Any Raspberry Pi or comparable microcomputer, preferably Raspberry Pi Zero 2 W
+- Step-Down voltage regulator
+- various Resistors

+## How to install
+foo bar

+## Contributions
+Any contributions to this project are welcomed, just create a PR.

+## Thanks to
+- Atsushi Sakai who wrote [PyRoombaAdapter](https://github.com/AtsushiSakai/PyRoombaAdapter)